 - BS/BA degree in a health-related field or in early childhood/child development.

 - Knowledge of early care and education and operation of child care facilities

-- Have at least one year experience in adult training or education.
+- Have at least one year experience in providing adult training or education.

 Course Format, Cost, and Schedule